iRobotEducation/root-robot-ble-protocol/README.md

 </table>

 - **Bytes 3:6 - Timestamp** (uint32_t)
-    - Timestamp of Light Event in units of milliseconds.
+    - Timestamp in units of milliseconds.
 - **Byte 7 - State** (uint8_t)
     - New ambient light state.
 Can be one of 4 values:
         - `4` - Both eyes dark.